search-openmobilesearch

 This return is applicable for Individual & Hindu Undivided Family (HUF);

-Having Income under the head Profits or Gains of Business or Profession
+Having Income under the heads Salary/Pension, House Property, Profits or Gains of Business or Profession, Capital Gains or Income from Other sources.

 Who is not eligible for filing ITR-1, ITR-2 or ITR-4